microdotblog/sunlit/ROADMAP.md

 This document outlines the general development roadmap for Sunlit.
 It is subject to change and is a general guide to the future.

 ## 3.4
+- Redesign timeline and other screens to be simpler and flow better between conversation and image viewer.

+## 3.5
 - Location check-ins.
 Add a "Check-in" option to the menu when creating a new post.
 Look for nearby places using either Foursquare or Apple Maps.

-## 3.5
+## 3.6
 - Mac version

-## 3.6
+## 3.7
 - Support "Sign-in with Apple"
 - Drafts
 - Support signing-in without a Micro.blog account